MathewJohansson/Araboxcis-Gene-Regulatory-Networks/README.md

 This project constructs and analyses gene regulatory networks from single-cell RNA-seq data of *Arabidopsis* flowers, focusing on transcription factors that bind G-box and W-box motifs.
 The analysis compares single-cell-derived networks with the established AraBOXcis network (trained on bulk RNA-seq from seedlings) to identify tissue-specific regulatory relationships.

 **Key techniques:**
-- Single-cell RNA-seq data processing and quality control
+- Single-cell RNA-seq data processing and quality control.
-- Gene regulatory network inference using GENIE3
+- Gene regulatory network inference using GENIE3.
-- Network topology analysis (degree, betweenness, centrality, hub scores)
+- Network topology analysis (degree, betweenness, centrality, hub scores).
-- Gene Ontology enrichment and pathway analysis
+- Gene Ontology enrichment and pathway analysis.
-- Network visualization in Cytoscape
+- Network visualization in Cytoscape.

 ## Key Findings